kuperov/bdist/README.md

 acfunc
 ======

 This is a package of distribution functions I have found useful for Bayesian analysis.
-It isn't really intended for public release: others are welcome to use this code, but be aware that you do so at your own risk.
+Distributions include:

+-   double Generalized Pareto
+-   Weibull (alternative parameterization)
+-   student t (alternative parameterization)
+-   multivariate normal
+-   inverse gamma
+-   inverse root gamma

+All distributions are fully unit tested.

+Note: This pacakge is intended primarily for myself.
+Use it at your own risk!

 Installation
 ------------